The homology of the Temperley-Lieb algebras: The case of n=2

 \section{The case of~\texorpdfstring{$\tl_2(a)$}{n=2}}

 In this section we briefly consider the case~$n=2$, and fully compute the~$\Tor$ and~$\Ext$ groups.
-We do this first by a straightforward computation using a free resolution of our own construction.
+We do this first by a straightforward computation using an explicit free resolution.
 Then, in order to illustrate the theory developed in the paper, we re-prove the same result by explicitly computing the Fineberg module~$\F_2$ and applying Theorem~\ref{theorem-fineberg}.

 \begin{prop} The homology and cohomology of~$\tl_2(a)$ are as follows.

 where~$R_a$ denotes the kernel of the map~$R\xrightarrow{a}R$.
 This holds for any choice of ground ring~$R$ and any choice of parameter~$a\in R$. \end{prop}